 How Does Solar Energy Affect the Environment?

 You may have noticed that solar-powered homes and office buildings are becoming more common each year.
 Many people are learning about the advantages of solar power and are making the switch for many different reasons.
 One reason for solar power’s rising popularity is because solar energy is becoming more affordable than traditional fossil fuels.
-Once they are installed, solar panels can create enough energy to reduce the average homeowner’s utility bill drastically.
-Over time, solar panels virtually pay for themselves, so it’s no surprise that more people are investing in them for their homes.
+Once they are installed, solar panels can create enough energy to reduce or eliminate the utility bill drastically.
+Over time, solar panels virtually pay for themselves, so it’s no surprise that more businesses and homes are investing in them.

 In addition to financial benefits, the positives of using solar energy reach the environment and world populations.
 If you are considering purchasing solar panels for your own home, learning the benefits of solar energy to the environment will help you make a confident decision.